emerson-escolar/pmgap/README.md

 # pmgap
 Some computations for Persistence Modules using GAP

-This package is still in very alpha development.
+This package is still in alpha development.
-Features are incomplete, and the API is subject to extreme changes as deemed necessary.
+Features are incomplete, and the API is subject to changes as deemed necessary.

+# What can it do?

+Currently, the following main features are implemented.

+1. Objects representing persistence modules over finite commutative grids and functions to work with them.
+   * Creation of commutative grids and persistence modules
+   * Reading and writing files that represent persistence modules
+   * Enumeration of interval persistence modules

+2. Computation of the interval-decomposable part of a persistence module, using the algorithm in **H. Asashiba, M. Buchet, E. G. Escolar, K. Nakashima, and M. Yoshiwaki.
+"On Interval Decomposability of 2D Persistence Modules". [arXiv:1812.05261](https://arxiv.org/abs/1812.05261)**.

+3. Computation of the compressed multiplicity and interval-decomposable approximation over 2 x n grids, as introduced in **H. Asashiba, E. G. Escolar, K. Nakashima, and M. Yoshiwaki.
+"On Approximation of 2D Persistence Modules by Interval-decomposables". [arXiv:1911.01637](https://arxiv.org/abs/1911.01637)**

 # Install